puzl-cloud/example-sanic-server/README.md

 All the requirements are installing in `run.sh` file, which should be set as a Docker entry point.

-# Using in puzl.ee dashboard
+# Using in puzl.cloud dashboard
 ## Run
 ### Docker image